kubernetes/enhancements/keps/sig-release/2572-release-cadence/README.md

 ## Summary

 With this KEP, SIG Release proposes to change the current Kubernetes release cadence from 4 down to 3 releases per year.
-This would start with the Kubernetes 1.23 release cycle.
+This cadence started in ad-hoc manner in 2020, and will be formalized with the KEP.
+This will be reflected in the release calendar for the Kubernetes 1.22 and 1.23 releases, which will each be *15* weeks in duration.

 ## Motivation